Spookyrumble/AdLing/README.md

 ## Usage

-- **Automated Job Postings**: The bot will automatically post new job listings at 9 AM every day.
+- **Automated Job Postings**: The bot will automatically post new job listings at 9 AM every day as long as the index script is running.
-- **Manual Trigger**: Use the /jobs command in your Discord server to manually trigger the posting of the latest scraped job listings.
+- **Manual Trigger**: Use the /jobs command in your Discord server to manually trigger the posting of the five latest scraped job listings (for testing purposes).

 ## Contributing